20-Amp Circuit Breakers: What You Need to Know

 Difference between a 15 and 20 amp breaker

 The two products are the same and also do the same work.
-Their difference only lies in the gauge of wire they use.
+Their difference only lies on the amp and the gauge of wire they use.

 15 amp uses 14 gauge wires, while 20 amp uses 12 gauge wires.